Governments in Canada are elected by the people they

 Governments are chosen by the citizens of Canada in open elections.
 There are federal, provincial and municipal elections.

-The Government is involved in the day-to-day activities of people in many ways.
-Often the Government will create an agency to deal with certain activities.
-These agencies are created and funded by the Government but there are rules they must follow.
+The government is involved in the day-to-day activities of people in many ways.
+Often, the government will create an agency to deal with certain activities.
+These agencies are created and funded by the government and there are rules they must follow.

-In Saskatchewan people are protected against discrimination on many grounds, such as race, religion or sex.
+In Saskatchewan, people are protected against discrimination on many grounds.
+These grounds include the person’s race, religion and gender identity.
 Discrimination means treating someone differently because of something about them.